Multi-Timescale Model Predictive Control for Slow-Fast Systems: APPENDIX

 \subsection{Experiments: further implementation details}

 As mentioned, we implement all predictive controllers using the multi-phase interface of the open-source \gls{SQP} framework \texttt{acados} \cite{frey2024multi, verschueren2022acados}, which allows for convenient formulation and solution of optimal control problems with multiple phases that may involve different constraints, cost functions, and—crucially for our work—structurally different models.
+During tuning, we generate and evaluate a separate multi-phase solver for each candidate switching stage $\bar{k}$.
+In our current implementation, this sweep is not parallelized and, depending on the example, can take several hours.
+Stage costs are discretized using Euler integration, i.e., each stage cost is weighted by the corresponding time step $\Delta t_k$.
+To visualize how the proposed scheme coarsens the optimization problem along the prediction horizon, \Cref{fig:remaining_variables_over_time} plots the number of remaining decision variables as a function of prediction time.
+It shows that MTS-MPC preserves a fine resolution near the current time and progressively coarsens the far horizon.
+The step size schedules used in the experiments are visualized in \Cref{fig:step_sizes_schedule}.
 Example-specific values for $\Delta t_0$, the total number of shooting nodes $N$, and the model-switching stage $\bar{k}$ are listed in \Cref{tab:mpc_configs_all}.
 The physical parameters for all examples are listed in \Cref{tab:all_system_parameters}, and performance metrics such as mean stage cost, solve time, time per SQP iteration, and their standard deviations are reported in \Cref{tab:all_results}.